Sambuxc/Sambuxc/README.md

 #### What is the most important thing to me?

-Simplification, Fun, Helping others and Skating.
+Delivering projects, Simplifying problems in code, Having fun doing it, Helping others and Skating.

 **Buy me a coffee** ☕️